cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 The `owner_address` is provided as well and hence a validator can change this as can be seen.

-The `initial_height`, `spawnTime` and everything else could be provided here but would only be applicable if the chain has not yet started.
-This is done by looking if there's an ongoing consumer addition proposal for this `consumerID`.
+The `initial_height`, `spawnTime` and everything else could be provided here but would only be applicable if the chain is still in the prelaunch phase.
+This can be achieved by looking if there's an ongoing consumer addition proposal for this `consumerID`, and going and changing the fields of ths proposal.
 The other fields such as `allowlist`, etc. can be changed at any point before or after a chain has started.

 #### Stop a Consumer Chain
 With the `MsgStopConsumerChain` we can stop any Opt In chain at any moment.
-Note that all relevant state for this chain would remain on the provider's state before getting removed for the provider's unbonding period.
+Note that all relevant state for this consumer chain remains on the provider's state before getting removed for the provider's unbonding period.
 This is to enable potential slashing for any infraction that might have been caused until now.
 After the unbonding period, the `ConsumerChainRecord` associated with this chain is removed.
-Note however that `consumerID`s are never reused.
+Note however that `consumerID`s are **never** reused.
 Naturally, this message can only be issued by the owner of the consumer chain.

 ```protobuf